-West End House Camp is a famous overnight summer camp for boys, ages 7-15, which began in 1908.
+West End House Camp is an overnight summer camp for boys, ages 7-15, which began in 1908.
 We are located about two hours outside of Boston in the town of Parsonsfield, Maine, which is equidistant from Portland, Ogunquit, and Conway, NH.
 West End House Camp is on pristine Long Pond and has a stunning 5,000 feet of lakefront property.

 Our goal is to get quality kids on board – making them part of the West End House Camp family for the long term.
 To achieve this, we strive to provide world-class facilities and activities at affordable prices.
 We are a private nonprofit, and our board of 32 members makes sure that we continue to stay one of the best camps in New England at any price.